sbi-dev/sbi/docs/docs/contribute.md

 Alternatively, you can install via `setup.py` using `pip install -e ".[dev]"` (the dev flag installs development and testing dependencies).

+### Contributing inference algorithms

+`sbi` was developed to be extensible and we welcome implementations of additional inference algorithms.
+Your new inference algorithm should be a class in `sbi/inference/your_type_of_algorithm/your_algorithm.py`.
+The class should have a `__call__()` function which runs inference and returns a posterior object.
+The posterior object itself should have a `.sample()` function following the signature of `sbi/inference/NeuralPosterior`, allowing to draw samples from the posterior.
+Currently, `SNPE`, `SNLE`, and `SNRE` all share the `NeuralPosterior` class in `sbi/inference/posterior.py`, but future versions of `sbi` will refactor them into separate classes.

 ### Contributing to code: style conventions